vantezzen/react-cookie-banner/README.md

 ### My service has multiple scripts, how do I add them all?

-You can simply add mutliple scripts or components to the `CookieService` component or use the same ID for multiple `CookieService` components.
+You can simply add multiple scripts or components to the `CookieService` component or use the same ID for multiple `CookieService` components.

 ```jsx
 import { CookieService } from "@vantezzen/react-cookie-banner";